Limmen/gym-idsgame/README.md

 game.
 The environment extends the abstract model described in (Elderman et al. 2017).
 The model constitutes a two-player Markov game between an attacker agent and a defender agent that face each other in a simulated computer network.
 The reinforcement learning environment exposes an interface to a partially observed Markov decision process (POMDP) model of the Markov game.
-The interface can be used to train, simulate, and evaluate attack- and defendpolicies against each other.
+The interface can be used to train, simulate, and evaluate attack- and defend policies against each other.
 Moreover, the repository contains code to reproduce baseline results using two commonly used reinforcement learning algorithms:
 Tabular Q-learning and Neural-fitted Q-learning using the DQN algorithm.